Chemical Substances

 A chemical substance should never be confused with a mixture of any kind.
 Chemical substances cannot be separated into their constituent elements using physical separation methods (decantation, filtration, distillation, evaporation).
 On the other hand, the components of a mixture can be separated using these methods.
 On the other hand, it is possible to use chemical methods (chemical reactions) to separate the elements that make up a chemical substance.

-You may be interested: Nitrogen
+You may be interested: Groups of the Periodic Table

 Types of chemicals